bhansconnect/fast-alphazero-general/README.md

 #### Performance

-After training on Connect4 for 50 iteration on my desktop, the ai has definitely improved a ton:
+After training on Connect4 for 200 iteration(~1 day) on my laptop(Intel i7-8750H, GTX 1060 6GB), the ai has definitely improved a ton:
 ```
-1. iteration-0050 with 1.69 rating
+1. iteration-0200 with 2.70 rating
-2. iteration-0045 with 1.61 rating
+2. iteration-0190 with 2.53 rating
-3. iteration-0040 with 1.40 rating
+3. iteration-0180 with 2.49 rating
-4. iteration-0035 with 1.04 rating
+4. iteration-0170 with 2.35 rating
-5. iteration-0030 with 0.49 rating
+5. iteration-0160 with 2.14 rating
-6. iteration-0025 with 0.34 rating
+6. iteration-0150 with 1.75 rating
-7. iteration-0020 with -0.30 rating
+7. iteration-0140 with 1.63 rating
-8. iteration-0015 with -0.56 rating
+8. iteration-0130 with 1.43 rating
-9. iteration-0010 with -0.95 rating
+9. iteration-0120 with 1.14 rating
-10. iteration-0005 with -1.39 rating
+10. iteration-0110 with 0.95 rating
+11. iteration-0100 with 0.50 rating
+12. iteration-0090 with 0.21 rating
+13. iteration-0080 with -0.13 rating
+14. iteration-0070 with -0.66 rating
+15. iteration-0060 with -0.90 rating
+16. iteration-0050 with -1.55 rating
+17. iteration-0040 with -1.97 rating
+18. iteration-0030 with -2.48 rating
+19. iteration-0020 with -3.10 rating
+20. iteration-0010 with -3.67 rating
-11. iteration-0000 with -3.35 rating
+21. iteration-0000 with -5.36 rating

 (Rating Diff, Winrate) -> (0.5, 62%), (1, 73%), (2, 88%), (3, 95%), (5, 99%)
 ```
 These ratings aren't exactly elo, but they give a good sense of how much the AI has improved.
-From basically being random with a monte carlo tree search in iteration 0 to winning about 99% of the time against random with a montecarlo tree search by the end.
-On top of that, when iteration 45 and 50 play each other, they tie over half of the games.
+From basically being random with a monte carlo tree search in iteration 0 to winning about 100% of the time against random with a montecarlo tree search by the end.
+On top of that, when iteration 190 and 200 play each other, they tie over half of the games.

-When I tell iteration 50 to play itself optimally, it ties every single game.
-This means that it does not yet play perfectly because in perfect play, the first play wins every game.
-Still, it is definitely very good.
+When I tell iteration 200 to play itself optimally, it wins every single game that it is the first play.
+This means that it plays perfectly because in perfect play, the first play wins every game.